 Reheating is tricky, as you don’t want to overcook the fish.
 The best way is to just throw your leftover grilled tuna back onto the grill at high heat and flip until warmed through the center.
 No matter what, it won’t be as rare.

 - Rinse with cool water and dry the tuna with a paper towel.

-- Brush the Ahi Tuna slices in the melted compound butter and then coat with spice mixture on both sides.
+- Brush the ahi tuna slices in 2 tablespoons of melted compound butter and then coat with spice mixture on both sides.

 - Grill on high for 3 minutes each side.

-- Serve with rice that has been gently tossed with the remaining compound butter and a salad for a great meal.
+- Serve with rice that has been gently tossed with the remaining compound butter and steamed broccoli or other vegetable of choice.